We Gasped When We Finally Realised What Buddhist Dukkha And Sukha Mean

 For the species to evolve we need to procreate.
 The more we procreate the more likely it is that the population will increase.
 An increase in population causes more diversity in the human genome.
 That in turn equals faster evolution.
 That’s why sex naturally relates to evolution.

 What would happen if we made love once and were content forevermore?

-There would be a serious decrease in population and, if this were to continue indefinitely, we would soon be extinct (unless every procreation led to child birth—unlikely).
+There would be a serious decrease in population and, if this were to continue indefinitely, humans would soon be extinct.

 When we make love, we are satisfied for a time.
-But satisfaction runs out.
+But that satisfaction runs out.
 Then we need to do it again.
-And so, we repeat the same action, which leads to births and evolution.
+And so we repeat the same action, which leads to births and evolution.

 Societal evolution is generated through dissatisfaction too.
 We want more so we work harder.
 By working we help the system to evolve (unfortunately the system evolves in the wrong direction—but that’s an argument for a different article).